 Watering: Consistent moisture for best flavor.

-If grown in nutrient rich soil, your Kale plants won't need any fertilizer until after the first flush of leaves.
-Then one side dressing of a balanced fertilizer is all that the plant should need for the growing season.
+If grown in nutrient-rich soil, your Kale plants won't need any fertilizer until after the first flush of leaves.
+Then one side dressing of balanced fertilizer is all that the plant should need for the growing season.

-Harvesting KaleHarvest Kale when plant is 8-10" high, starting with the outside leaves.
+Harvesting KaleHarvest Kale when the plant is 8-10" high, starting with the outside leaves.
 To harvest the entire plant, cut 2" above ground level.
-Plant will sprout new leaves in 1-2 weeks.
+The plant will sprout new leaves in 1-2 weeks.